-Many organizations today are still lacking key identity-related security controls.
+Many organizations today are still lacking key identity-related security controls, like CSPM.
 Meanwhile, the few companies that have started applying proper access controls are typically focusing on users as opposed to identities.

 Charline Grenet, Developer Relations at Microsoft, joined forces with Tiffany Souterre, Product Marketing Manager at Microsoft for a session called “Why should I engage with my developers now?
 The French duo conquers “Shifting left” which represents an approach to improve security and quality by starting certain parts of the security process to an earlier part of the DevOps process.
 However, many members of your DevOps teams might resist such an approach.
 Here are some of the challenges these leaders brought to the table when talking about developers and security working together:

 Changing the Status Quo.
 Even though developers are at the forefront of technology, they might be resistant to changing anything in the process.
 The existing way of doing it is what they’re used to.
 They may not see any reason to change.
 For this reason, it’s important to highlight how this is a better approach that solves certain challenges.
 While you’re at it, try to foster a workplace culture of change, where the team always tries to find better, faster, and more secure ways to do things.